esh04/Textual-Coherence/README.md

 The best model was obtained by using a binary classifier.
 This model was now run for the Wikipedia-CNN corpus.

 #### Wikipedia-CNN Corpus
-- Using Minimum similarity score as parameter
+- Using binary classifier without any similarity parameter
   - **71.66%**
+- Using binary classifier with minimum similarity parameter
+  - **74.55%**

 ### Method 2 - GRU